Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 The state court may control the jurisdiction of the tribunal either directly or indirectly.

-The court exercises indirect control when, after being seized of a dispute covered by an arbitration agreement, it must terminate the proceedings unless it finds the agreement to be null and void, inoperative or incapable of being performed.
+The court exercises indirect control when a dispute covered by an arbitration agreement has been brought before it.
+However, such control is exercised only on an objection by the respondent and the court must terminate the proceedings unless it finds the agreement to be null and void, inoperative or incapable of being performed.

 Some authorities suggested that a party may request a state court to determine the validity of an arbitration clause, thus directly bringing the matter of the tribunal’s jurisdiction to state courts.
-In a recent ruling the Sofia Court of Appeal endorsed the opposite view, that the courts may control a tribunal’s jurisdiction only indirectly (ie, when seized of a dispute covered by an arbitration agreement) and could not directly consider the matter of validity of the arbitration clause.
-This ruling has been appealed to the Supreme Court of Cassation.
+The Sofia City Court and the Sofia Court of Appeal (on appeal) took opposite views when ruling on this issue.
+The Supreme Court of Cassation is expected to decide on the issue soon.

 The Supreme Court of Cassation exercises direct control over a tribunal’s jurisdiction and competence when deciding on challenges against an award.